There's something for all ages at our new Splash Pad and best of all it's free!

 A. We ask that young ones wear swim nappies and there’s no food or drink on the splash pad.
 Please also apply sunscreen at least 15 minutes before going onto the pad.

 A. We’d rather you didn’t.
-The water is safe for human contact but we recommend you use the two drinking fountains in the park.
-One is at the playground by the timber fort, the second is south of the Splash Pad by the fitness equipment.
+The water is safe for human contact but we recommend you use the drinking fountains in the park.
+One is at the playground by the timber fort, and another is south of the Splash Pad by the fitness equipment.
+There is another drinking fountain which has a bubbler and bottle filler right beside the path that leads to the Splash Pad.

 A. The water used by the Splash Pad is treated and recirculated with very little lost in the process.